 Head lice Treatment

-At Lice Lifters of Lafayette Hill, we have seen the frustration in the faces of parents who have tried over-the-counter lice shampoos, home remedies and who knows what else, and it was all to no avail.
+At Lice Lifters of Montgomery County, we have seen the frustration in the faces of parents who have tried over-the-counter lice shampoos, home remedies and who knows what else, and it was all to no avail.
 Even if you never caught the lice due to higher scalp pH or other factors, they kept coming back again and again on the scalp of one or more of your children.

-Our team of certified, compassionate lice technicians has the training, tools and products to kill lice and their eggs, or nits, quickly, effectively and in a way that doesn’t hurt your wallet.
+Our team of certified, compassionate lice technicians has the training, tools, and products to kill lice and their eggs, or nits, quickly, effectively and in a way that doesn’t hurt your wallet.
 We’ll verify if your loved ones do have lice, then we’ll remove as many of them as possible with a thorough comb-out.
 This is followed by the application of a 100 percent all-natural killing solution that finishes off any stragglers.
 Don’t distress if your kid’s scalp pH isn’t sufficient to protect them against lice.
 Just bring them to us where we’ll treat all of your infested family members at once and get them lice free in a single visit and we guarantee it!